 For my design, I wanted to make a part that would be as strong as possible, so people could use it for years with minimal wear and tear, while also including some neat eye-catching design elements.
 At the same time, I wanted to make sure that we reduced metal usage where possible to end up with a reasonably low total cost per part.

-The shape of the part includes bottle and can opening features, a large flat surface on the can opener sidewall for the TriMech logo, a key chain loop and an artistic spiral design below the bottom tooth of the opener.
+The shape of the part includes a bottle and can opening features, a large flat surface on the can opener sidewall for the TriMech logo, a key chain loop and an artistic spiral design below the bottom tooth of the opener.
 This spiral feature consists of six 1.4mm teeth, which sweep with a 60° spiral.
 While we can safely print a steeper, self-supporting angle I prefer the aesthetical quality because each tooth ends directly below the other.
 The lower tooth on the bottle side will also see the most stress in use, so this feature helps save on material usage while increasing the overall part strength.

 Reducing Cost Per Part